+Resolution #1050 Bi-State Development Agency Board of Commissioners April 24, 2020 FY21 Execution of Grant Agreements w-MoDOT State Operating Assistance Page 1 Section 3.
 Actions of Officers Authorized.
 The officers of the Agency, including, without limitation, the Chairman, Vice Chairman, President and CEO and Chief Financial Officer or Designated Individual are hereby authorized and directed to execute and file all documents and agreements and take such actions as they may deem necessary or advisable in order to carry out and perform the purposes of this Resolution, and the execution of such documents or taking of such action shall be conclusive evidence of such necessity or advisability.

+Section 4.
 Severability.
-It is hereby declared to be the intention of the Board of Commissioners that each Section 4. and every part, section and subsection of this Resolution shall be separate and severable from each and every other part, section and subsection hereof and that the Board of Commissioners intends to adopt each said part, section and subsection separately and independently of any other part, section and subsection.
-In the event that any part, section or subsection of this Resolution shall be determined to be or to have been unlawful or unconstitutional, the remaining parts, sections and subsections shall be and remain in full force and effect, unless the court making such finding shall determine that the valid portions standing alone are incomplete and are incapable of being executed in accordance with the intent of this Resolution.
+It is hereby declared to be the intention of the Board of Commissioners that each and every part, section and subsection of this Resolution shall be separate and severable from each and every other part, section and subsection hereof and that the Board of Commissioners intends to adopt each said part, section and subsection of this Resolution shall be determined to be or to have been unlawful or unconstitutional, the remaining parts, sections and subsections shall be and remain in full force and effect, unless the court making such finding shall determine that the valid portions standing alone are incomplete and are incapable of being executed in accordance with the intent of this Resolution.